What’s New: Added note about implementing Centralized Web Authentication (CWA) on CUWN wireless controller platforms.

 Cisco wireless controllers have implemented a workaround that bypasses this feature, allowing Apple iOS or Mac OS X Lion devices to operate within a captive portal deployment with HTTPS connectivity to a guest portal with a self-signed certificate.
 For CUWN wireless controllers, the network administrator needs to establish an SSH session to the guest wireless controller and issue the following command:

 configure network web-auth captive-bypass enable

 NoteCisco has been made aware of potential incompatibilities introduced by Apple iOS 7.
 We are working to understand the limitations and design updates will be made to this publication.
-Cisco has been made aware of potential incompatibilities introduced by Apple iOS 7.
-We are working to understand the limitations and design updates will be made to this publication.

 For IOS XE wireless controllers, the network administrator needs to add the following command to the global configuration of the CT5760 wireless controller or Catalyst 3850 Series switch: